Alirezabeig/Score_Game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It allows you to add a user and display usersList and make sure no two same users names are repeated.
+It allows you to add a user and display usersList and make sure no two same usernames are repeated.

 ## Available Scripts